pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 - written a multi-threaded, multi-namespace TCP server!
 - proven that child threads are born into the same namespace as their parent

-If you want to explore more, check out the [manual pages for `namespaces`](http://man7.org/linux/man-pages/man7/namespaces.7.html) and the [documentation for the `ip` utility](http://baturin.org/docs/iproute2/) (a.k.a. "iproute2").
+If you want to explore more, check out the [manual pages for `namespaces`](http://man7.org/linux/man-pages/man7/namespaces.7.html) and the [documentation for the `ip` utility](http://man7.org/linux/man-pages/man8/ip-netns.8.html) (and [here](http://baturin.org/docs/iproute2/)).
 A couple things to try with the latter:

 - Kick the tires on `ip netns pids` and `ip netns identify`.
 Do they work when the threads are in different namespaces?
 - Create a "virtual ethernet" pair using `ip link add`, then try to "connect one namespace to another" using `ip link set dev`.
 Can you make a network connection (via `nc`) from one namespace to another?